|Nutritional Guidelines (per serving)|

 In a heated mug or Irish coffee glass, pour the coconut rum.

-Fill with hot chocolate.
+Fill with hot chocolate, and stir well.

 Top it with whipped cream and shredded coconut.
+Serve and enjoy.

 - Warming up your mug helps the drink stays warm to the last sip and it takes just a little bit of extra time.
 One option is to fill the mug with hot water (from a teapot, for instance) while you make the cocoa.
 The other way is to heat the water-filled mug in the microwave for about 10 seconds.